-He lay down to rest on the other side of the open, near the
+He lay down to rest on the other side of the open, near the his whimper.

-edge of the bushes, his tongue lolling out, his chest heaving and panting, his nose still hurting him and causing him to continue his whimper.
 But as he lay there, suddenly there came to him a feeling as of something terrible impending.
 The unknown with all its terrors rushed upon him, and he shrank back instinctively into the shelter of the bush.
-As he did so, a draught of air fanned him, and a large, winged body swept ominously and silently past.
+As he did so, a draught of air fanned edge of the bushes, his tongue lolling out, his chest heaving and panting, his nose still hurting him and causing him to continue him, and a large, winged body swept ominously and silently past.
 A hawk, driving down out of the blue, had barely missed him.
 While he lay in the bush, recovering from his fright and peering fearfully out, the mother-ptarmigan on the other side of the open space fluttered out of the ravaged nest.
 It was because of her loss that she paid no attention to the winged bolt of the sky.
-But the cub saw, and it was a warning and a lesson to him-the swift downward swoop of the hawk, the short skim of its body just above the ground, the strike of its talons in the body of the ptarmigan, the ptarmigan's squawk of agony and fright, and the hawk's rush upward into the blue, carrying the ptarmigan away with it,
+But the cub saw, and it was a warning and a lesson to him - the swift downward swoop of the hawk, the short skim of its body just above the ground, the strike of its talons in the body of the ptarmigan, the ptarmigan's squawk of agony and fright, and the hawk's rush upward into the blue, carrying the ptarmigan away with it. away with it.